TwilioDevEd/voice-javascript-sdk-quickstart-python/README.md

 5. Navigate to [http://localhost:5000](http://localhost:5000)

 6. Expose your application to the wider internet using [ngrok](https://ngrok.com/download).
 You can click [here](https://www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html) for more details.
-This step **is important** because the application won't work as expected if you run it through localhost.
+This step **is important** and your application won't work if you only run the server on localhost.

    ```bash
    ngrok http 5000